Head of Faculty - Adam King

 The Science curriculum at Campbell High is underpinned by a commitment to making science relevant and practical for all students.
 Course units are developed around the National Curriculum released by the Australian Curriculum, Assessment and Reporting Authority (ACARA).
 Modules of work incorporate current topics and contain many opportunities to develop deep understandings and practical skills relating to the process of scientific investigation.
 By the end of year 10 students who have successfully completed science programs at Campbell High School will be well prepared for further study in science at college or CIT.

 In Years 9 and 10 the science program provides scope for students who have particular strengths and interests in science.
 Extension opportunities are offered to students who have shown a significant interest in science and have demonstrated a high level of academic achievement in their previous year of study.

 Students access a wide range of scientific equipment, current texts, computer hardware and software to support and enhance their learning in science.
-Students also use digital cameras, laptops and data loggers to digitally record practical activities and manipulate experiment results into tables and graphs. the science faculty is committed to developing units of work that are based in Google classroom and utilise many of the features of Google-suite (G-suite).
+Students also use their Chromebooks or other digital devices to digitally record practical activities and manipulate experiment results into tables and graphs. the science faculty is committed to developing units of work that are based in Google classroom and utilise many of the features of Google-suite (G-suite).

 Students have opportunities to participate in a number of science competitions such as the Science Challenge, RACI's Australian National Chemistry Quiz and the Big Science Competition.
 A variety of science enrichment options are offered to encourage student elective participation in chemistry, engineering and science competitions.